-Secondly, the dub techno is often considered as a “close cousin” of the atmospheric hypnotic techno in particular, for sharing common roots found in the ambient & chill out music, as well as in specific pioneering projects such as Basic Channel.
+Secondly, dub techno is often considered as a “close cousin” of atmospheric hypnotic techno in particular, for sharing common roots found in ambient & chill-out music, as well as in specific pioneering projects such as Basic Channel.
 Furthermore, many artists of the current hypnotic techno scene, such as Luigi Tozzi or Markus Masuhr, originally come from the dub techno scene and/or are highly influenced by it: Tozzi’s work on Non Series is particularly evocative in that sense for instance, while Masuhr enjoys separating his dub techno work in labels such as Slope Point, with his hypnotic techno work in his own label Pragmat.

 The Greek artist, both as a producer and DJ, has clearly chosen the dub techno path, even if he goes a bit more housey in rare releases, such as in his EP “Elephants“.
 Kostopoulos only produces since 2019, but already has a massive album in his discography, Taaffeite, where he deploys his undeniable talent in twelve mystical dubby tracks.
-For the rest, he released some EPs and some tracks in VAs, and can apparently only be followed in Soundcloud, for a comprehensive access to his music.
+For the rest, he released some EPs and some tracks in VAs, and can apparently only be followed on Soundcloud, for comprehensive access to his music.

 “Unnoticed” shows its colour straight from the opening track: deep, dark, with roaring electronic laments.
-Evoking DeepChord’s US school, Kostopoulos creates an interesting balance between the light and the dark layers along his four tracks, on his way to bring the sound into charismatic dimensions.
+Evoking DeepChord’s US school, Kostopoulos creates an interesting balance between the light and the dark layers along his four tracks, on his way to bringing the sound into charismatic dimensions.
 Kobus & CO2MIC contributed their know-how to the project in a very humble way, by departing a bit from their beaten tracks to adapt their sound to Kostopoulos’ journey.